ftitreefly/ToysStore/README.md

 ## 📝 Notes

+- **⚠️ Release Build Required**: **Always use Release configuration** for production builds.
+Debug builds contain debug symbols and are too easy to reverse engineer or crack.
+For Frida demonstrations, use Release builds to make the challenge more realistic.
 - **Pure Swift Implementation**: Built entirely with Swift 6+, no Objective-C dependencies
 - **In-Memory Storage**: Data is stored in memory only (`isStoredInMemoryOnly: true`) - resets on app restart
 - **Initial Wallet Balance**: ¥1,000.00